sansajn/test/cmake/cppcheck/readme.md

+# About

-This directory contains Clang Tidy analyze integration.
+This directory contains *CppCheck* analyze integration sample.

 Requires *cppcheck* package to be installed with